Skip to content

 console.log(`Indexed ${items.length} items`);

-For older Node.js versions (< 18) or environments without fetch, use any HTTP library (node-fetch, axios, undici) — the API surface is identical.
+For older Node.js (< 18) or environments without fetch, use any HTTP library (node-fetch, axios, undici) — the API surface is identical.

 Cloudflare Workers